Dock Cleats: The Ultimate Guide to Keep Your Boat Secure and Close at Hand

 As a boater who has seen your fair share of docks, you've probably seen many types of boat dock cleats.
 Heck, you may have even broken a toe on one.

 But did you know there are various styles and materials of cleats to choose from?
 Including ones that don't spring up and catch you off-guard?

 That's why I'm here to help you decide which dock cleats are best for your particular dock situation.

 A Quick Overview of Dock Cleat Materials

-Nylon: If you're on a limited budget and don't wanna spend the money on the metal, nylon dock cleats (check price on Amazon) are a reliable, inexpensive option.
-It may not look as shiny and polished, but if looks are not important, this is agreat option.
+Nylon: If you're on a limited budget and don't wanna spend money on the metal variety, nylon dock cleats (check price on Amazon) are a reliable and inexpensive option.
+It may not look as shiny and polished, but if looks are not important, this is a great option.

 Galvanized Metal / Aluminum: You also have galvanized metal (check price on Amazon) and aluminum.
 The fit and finish are not on par with the stainless steel, but they're less money and still reliable.